 By setting objectives, you can also identify goals and KPIs.

-By doing so, while you execute your strategy and afterward, you can check these indicators to know if you’re on the right path to achieve your objective.
+By doing so, while you execute your strategy and afterward, you can check these indicators to know if you’re on the right path to achieving your objective.

 Another important planning step is to define your buyer persona.